c4pt0r/jq/README.md

 jq
 ==

-jq is a simple in-app job queue library in go
+jq is a simple job queue library in Go.

+you can write your own backend queue & queue manager implementations to make jq a real distributed job queue :)

 `jq.NewJq(queueName, queueManager, workerFunc, options)`